gk23gopal/Dashboard-Visualizations/README.md

 Excel allows for pivots on which dynamic charts can be created.
 Features are as compared to PowerBI, yet PowerBI is very powerful.

 Did some data cleaning, a process of fixing and removing incorrect, incorrectly formatted added few data columns.
-While combining multiple data sources, there are opportunities for data to be duplicated or mislabeled.
+While combining multiple data sources, there are opportunities for data to be duplicated or mislabeled, eliminated those labels.